 Paper submitted to the conference "Economic Growth and Distribution: On the Nature and Causes of the Wealth of Nations".
 Lucca, June 16-18, 2004.
-Revised September 2005.
+Revised May 2008.

 Abstract.
 In order to understand economic growth and distribution one should not primarily look for models concerned with equilibrium, but for a classical model -a model in which the profit rate is the central variable.
-In capitalism, capital accumulation and growth depend on the profit rate, and the functional distribution of income is determined by it - together with the type of technical progress.
-In this paper the author presents a revised classical model of growth.
-It is revised because it inverts the classical model, making the rate of profit the constant in the long run, not for market reasons but because the capitalist system will build the necessary institutions to restore the profit rate whenever it falls; and because the wage rate is treated as the residuum, tending to grow with productivity.
-Given the existence of three types of technological progress (capital using or mechanization, neutral, and capital saving), the author shows how, in the process of economic growth the profit rate, the wage rate, and the functional distribution of income vary in the historical process of growth - a process in which it is possible to identify historical stylized stages.
+Economic growth depend on investment that, on its turn, depend on the expected profit rate, that, finally, depend on the wage rate and on technical progress.
+In this paper the author presents a revised classical model of growth where the distribution of income between profits and wages depends on the type of technical progress.
+It is revised model because, based on historical experience, it inverts the classical model, making the rate of profit the constant in the long run and the wage rate, the residuum, tending to grow with productivity.
+Given the existence of three types of technological progress (capital using or mechanization, neutral, and capital saving), the author shows how, in the process of economic growth the profit rate keeps satisfactory to capitalists, while the wage rate increases with productivity.
+In the final section, the author considers a third social class - the professional or technologress made also the remuneration of this class consistent with a satisfactory profit rate and with wages increasing with productivity.

 Capitalist economic growth was well explained by the classical economists, in so far as they define economic growth as a process of systematic increase in income per capita through capital accumulation and incorporation of technical progress, focus in the profit rate and in the functional distribution of income between wages and profits, and give the required attention to the institutional aspects of the process.
 Yet, it was abandoned by most economists, probably because it is based in an assumption that proved not realistic - that the wage rate is constant or corresponds to the historical cost of labor reproduction.
-This paper aims to restore the classical model of growth by inverting the assumptions about the determinant and the residuum variable, and by introducing three types of technical progress.
+This paper aims to restore